E-Aghegho/Hambot/README.md

-# Hambot: Your Shakespearean Phrase Generator in Python
+# Hambot: A Shakespearean Phrase Generator in Python

 This Python script generates Shakespearean-sounding phrases using a Markov chain approach.
 It analyses a provided Shakespearean text (like Act 3, Scene 1 of Hamlet) to build a dictionary where each word maps to a list of words that follow it in the text.
 The script then uses this dictionary to randomly select words and create a new "sentence" that maintains the flow and style of the original text.